Empirical Q-Value Iteration: Rate of Convergence and Asynchronous EQVI

 It can be shown that the exact $Q$-value operator $G$ and its empirical variants $\widehat{G}_n$ (where the index $n$ is for number of samples) satisfies the above assumptions.
 It can be argued easily by using strong law of large numbers that Assumption 4.1 is satisfied.
 Assumption 4.2 is satisfied easily when rewards are bounded.
 Assumption 4.3 is satisfied since $G$ is a contraction operator.
 It can easily be checked that Assumption 4.4 is satisfied with

 This implies convergence in probability of the $Q$-value iterates (weaker than in the previous section) to the optimal $Q$-value.
-Now, following arguments and construction similar to Section 5.1 in \cite{haskell2013empirical}, we can derive a non-asymptotic sample complexity bound which we summarize below.
-We will denote $k$ iterate when using $n$ samples by $\widehat{Q}_{k}^n$.
+Now, following arguments and construction similar to Section 5.1 in \cite{haskell2013empirical}, we can derive a non-asymptotic sample complexity bound given in Theorem \ref{thm:roc}.